Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Local smoothing for the DNLS

 which completes the proof of \eqref{rho bound}.

 The estimate \eqref{rho 1241} follows from \eqref{rho bound} and Lemma \ref{l:E int}. \end{proof}

 Turning to the left-hand side of \eqref{IBP in dt rho}, our main challenge will be to control the remainder terms \(j_{\DNLS}\sbrack{\geq 4}\).
 To do so, we need to distribute the exponential weight \(\psi_\mu^{24}\) across the arguments of paraproducts in \(S(n)\).
-This will motivate introducing a modified space of paraproducts, \(S_{\loc}(n)\), which involve a spatial parameter \(\mu\in \R\).
+To accomplish this, we introduce a modified space of paraproducts, \(S_{\loc}(n)\), which involve a spatial parameter \(\mu\in \R\).
 While this construction will aid our proof of Proposition~\ref{p:LS}, its true value will only become clear when we turn to the significantly more involved problem of obtaining local smoothing estimates for the difference flow in Section~\ref{sect: diff local smoothing}.

 We define an extended set of generators